kmiyashiro/node-foursquare/readme.md

 Logging
 -------

 This module uses Log4js to log events.
-By default, everything is set to "OFF".
+By default, everything is set to "OFF" and no appenders are configured.
 If you want to output logging messages from the different modules of this library, you can add overrides to your configuration object.
-For example, to log INFO (and higher) messages in Venues:
+For example, to log INFO (and higher) messages in Venues to the console:

     var config = {
       "log4js" : {